Marquette vs. Providence: Sportsbook promo codes, odds, spread, over/under - December 19

 Marquette vs. Providence: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 19

-You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Marquette vs. Providence matchup in this article.
+In this article, you can check out odds and spreads for the Marquette vs. Providence matchup across multiple sportsbooks.

 Marquette vs. Providence Game Info